hashicorp/consul/website/source/docs/guides/kubernetes-production-deploy.md

 In the server section set both `replicas` and `bootstrapExpect` to 3.
 This will deploy three servers and cause Consul to wait to perform leader election until all three are healthy.
-The `resources` will depend on your environment; in the example below the resources are set for a large environment.
+The `resources` will depend on your environment; in the example at the end of the guide, the resources are set for a large environment.

 #### Affinity